 The whole unit weighs in at a minimal 66lbs and stretches to 93 x 18.5 x 44.5" when open, but it will fold down to a storage friendly 50.5 x 18.5 x 8.6".

-The Total Gym Fit is all about the accessories, as these enable you to use the machine in different ways to work various parts of your body.
+As mentioned earlier in our Total Gym FIT review, this system is all about the accessories, as these enable you to use the machine in different ways to work various parts of your body.
 As standard you'll get an ab crunch attachment, a two-piece wing add-on, a leg pulley and an upgraded squat stand.
 To see how hard you're working out, you could wear one of the best fitness trackers to monitor your session.
-For discounted trackers, see our round-up of the best Amazon Prime Day Fitbit deals.

 Other extras include two ankle cuffs, for comfort, a nutrition guide, a wall chat for tracking progress and a library of workout DVDs to help you follow simple guidance and keep motivated.